dnknth/node-red-contrib-fritzapi/README.md

 ## Usage

-The packages contains two nodes, `thermostat` and `switch` under the `advanced` section in the palette.
+The packages contains `thermostat`, `switch` and `guest wifi` nodes under the `advanced` section in the palette.
-Both expect an actuator identification number `AIN` as `topic` on the input message.
+Thermostats and switches expect an actuator identification number `AIN` as `topic` on the input message.

 Any payload is accepted for information retrievel.
-For switch updates, send the desired boolean value (on or off).
+For switch and wifi updates, send the desired boolean value (on or off).
 For thermostat updates, send the target temperature or adjustment in degrees Celsius.

 All actions output the requested or updated value.